 - You can share links to articles by using any sharing options we make available.

-How may I republish or redistribute HC content?
+How may I republish or redistribute HC Newsroom content?

-Except for the above-mentioned use cases, you may not copy HC content from huaweicentral.com and may not republish or redistribute full-text articles, for example by pasting them into emails or republishing them into any media, including websites, newsletter or any other platform.
+Except for the above-mentioned use cases, you may not copy HC Newsroom content from huaweicentral.com and may not republish or redistribute full-text articles, for example by pasting them into emails or republishing them into any media, including websites, newsletters, or any other platform.

 We know that users like our content and may want to share the information inside the articles with others.
-Therefore we permit limited republishing and redistribution of the HC content according to our guidelines and do not create a substitute for HC”s own content.
+Therefore we permit limited republishing and redistribution of the HC Newsroom content according to our guidelines and do not create a substitute for HC Newsroom’s own content.

-A Substitute is defined as a product or service that reduces the need for users or other third parties to pay attention to HC’s content directly, or which creates revenue from the HC’s content to the detriment of HC’s own ability to generate revenues from that content.
+A Substitute is defined as a product or service that reduces the need for users or other third parties to pay attention to HC Newsroom’s content directly, or which creates revenue from the HC Newsroom’s content to the detriment of HC Newsroom’s own ability to generate revenues from that content.

 As long as you do not create a Substitute, you may do the following:

-- Publish online, the original HC headline and a link to the article and the first 140 characters of an article (what we call teaser text).
+- Publish online, the original HC Newsroom headline and a link to the article, and the first 140 characters of an article (what we call teaser text).

 - Download our RSS feeds and view them for your personal use.
 You may also make an RSS feed available to third parties, users within an organization you work for or users of a website that you publish, on condition that you comply with the restrictions set out below.

-Am I allowed to copy or summarise limited parts of HC full-text content?
+Am I allowed to copy or summarise limited parts of HC Newsroom’s full-text content?

 As specified above you may not republish or redistribute full-text articles (except as permitted by any sharing tools we make available).

-You may, however, republish or redistribute ”Summaries” of HC articles if you comply with the conditions set out below.
+You may, however, republish or redistribute ”Summaries” of HC Newsroom articles if you comply with the conditions set out below.
 “Summaries” can be either an “extract” or an “abstract”.
-By “extract” we mean 30 words copied verbatim from an HC article which is inserted into a longer original work.
+By “extract” we mean 30 words copied verbatim from an HC Newsroom article that is inserted into a longer original work.

 These are the conditions you must comply with in order to produce summaries: